Nicholas Katzenbach: Government service

 From 1950 to 1952, he was attorney-advisor in the Office of General Counsel to the Secretary of the Air Force.
 Katzenbach was on the faculty of Rutgers Law School from 1950 to 1951; was an associate professor of law at Yale from 1952 to 1956; and was a professor of law at the University of Chicago from 1956 to 1960.

 He served in the U.S. Department of Justice as Assistant Attorney General of the Office of Legal Counsel in 1961–1962 and as Deputy Attorney General appointed by President John F. Kennedy in 1962.
 After the assassination of President Kennedy, Katzenbach continued to serve with the Johnson administration.
 On February 11, 1965 President Johnson appointed Katzenbach the 65th Attorney General of the United States, and he held the office until October 2, 1966.
 He then served as Under Secretary of State from 1966 to 1969.
 While Under Secretary of State, he commented on the 1967 USS Liberty incident: “There was nobody I think who did not believe that the Israelis knew it was an American ship that they were attacking.”

 In September 2008, Katzenbach published a memoir about his years in government service.

 The "Stand in the Schoolhouse Door"

 Alabama Governor George Wallace (in front of door) standing defiantly against desegregation while being confronted by Katzenbach (standing opposite Wallace) at the University of Alabama.

 On June 11, 1963, Katzenbach was a primary participant in one of the most famous incidents of the Civil Rights struggle.
 Alabama Governor George Wallace stood in front of Foster Auditorium at the University of Alabama in an attempt to stop desegregation of that institution by the enrollment of two black students, Vivian Malone and James Hood.
 This became known as the "Stand in the Schoolhouse Door".
-Hours later, Wallace stood aside only after being ordered to do so by Alabama National Guard General Henry V. Graham.
+With a U.S. Marshal and a U.S. attorney at his side, Katzenbach read a statement from President Kennedy demanding that the university allow the students to attend.
+Hours later, Wallace stood aside only after being ordered to do so by Alabama National Guard General Henry V. Graham, as Katzenbach walked in with the students to have them admitted.